iyeoh88-svg/openclaw-android/README.md

 ## ⚠️ Important Disclaimer

-**This project is an independent installer/automation tool created by the community.**
+**This project is an independent installer/automation tool created for the community.**

 -  **What this is**: An automated installation script that makes it easy to run OpenClaw on Android
 -  **What this is NOT**: I did not create OpenClaw itself